-CloudFlare does not automatically block visitors who use the Tor network.
+Cloudflare does not automatically block visitors who use the Tor network.
 You can control Tor access via the Firewall app and enable Onion Routing in the Crypto app.

 Why might a Tor visitor be blocked or challenged?

-Since late February 2016, CloudFlare treats Tor exit nodes as a "country" of their own.
-There's no geography associated with these IPs, but this approach lets CloudFlare customers override the default CloudFlare threat score to define the experience for their Tor visitors.
+Since February 2016, Cloudflare treats Tor exit nodes as a "country" of their own.
+There's no geography associated with these IPs, but this approach lets Cloudflare customers override the default Cloudflare threat score to define the experience for their Tor visitors.

 The options for Tor are:

-- CAPTCHA (visible challenge which the visitor must interact with to pass)
+- Challenge - visible CAPTCHA challenge, the visitor must interact with it to pass

 What does a Tor visitor see when CAPTCHA is selected?

 A Tor visitor to any Cloudflare site which has chosen to CAPTCHA (challenge) Tor will see a page like this and need to proceed through the CAPTCHA, which may have different actions required.